JohnHancockSI/Programme-Group-Data-Management/README.md

 This repository is intended for the collection and sharing of recipes and general information about methods used within CFGBC.

-The key document for reference is Cookbook_ collection of methods.csv, the "Cookbook", which contains a list of protocols and links to where they can be accessed, including publications (a xlsx version is also provided and can be downloads).
+The key document for reference is Cookbook_ collection of methods.csv, the "Cookbook", which contains a list of protocols and links to where they can be accessed, including publications (a xlsx version is also provided and can be downloaded).

 Other content: